Greater Lynchburg Habitat for Humanity assesses families on the three following qualification criteria:

 Willingness to Partner:

 Sweat equity might include clearing the lot, painting, helping with construction, or working at the GLHFH office or ReStore.
-As a partner family, you must complete 150 hours yourself.
-Members of the community, friends, and family may assist you in completing the remaining 150 hours.
-As a sign of good faith and in keeping with Habitat for Humanity’s mission of bringing all of God’s people together in partnership to build decent housing, at least 50 hours are to be spent working on the house of another family.
+As a partner family, you must complete half of the hours yourself.
+Members of the community, friends, and family may assist you in completing the remaining half.
+As a sign of good faith and in keeping with Habitat for Humanity’s mission of bringing all of God’s people together in partnership to build decent housing, at least 35 to 50 hours are to be spent working on the house of another family.

 The prospective homeowner (PHO) will sign a letter of intent and relationship agreement with GLHFH.